TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

 When you see this screen Node-Red is ready to be used.

-#### Setting a custom username and password for Node-Red

-/todo toevoegen

 ### Configuring MariaDB
 MariaDB is accessed at `<ip-address>:3306` and managed using PHPMyAdmin.